The Platinum Card from American Express: Do the Perks Justify the Fee?

 How This Card Works

 First, let's get one thing straight — this is a charge card, not a credit card.
 That means that all cardmembers are expected to pay their entire statement in full each month.
 That is how I use all of my credit cards, and doing so might be the most wise and frugal piece of personal finance advice that anyone can offer.
 But if you ever need to carry a balance, you should not use a charge card.

 Next, this is a rewards card.
-For each dollar spent, cardholders earn one point in American Express's Membership Rewards program.
+For each eligible dollar spent, cardholders earn one point in American Express's Membership Rewards program.
 These points can be applied towards travel reservations, gift cards, or other products and services.
 But in addition, cardmembers can transfer their points to miles with over a dozen different airlines.
-And when these points are used for last minute trips or flights in business or first class, it is possible to receive over five cents in value per point.
+The annual fee is $450.

 Reviewing this card's benefit is like examining a top-of-the-line Swiss Army knife.
 Along with the standard benefits that American Express is known for, like various travel insurances, shoping services, and purchase protections, this card offers a number of premium perks that you won't find with most other cards.
 So let me just touch upon what I find to be the highlights, but be advised that it would take me pages to describe everything.